trickstercache/trickster/docs/new-changed-1.0.md

 ### Configuration Settings

+#### ignore_caching_headers / ignore_no_cache_header

+The `ignore_caching_headers` and `ignore_no_cache_header` configuration parameters that evolved in 0.1.x and early 1.0 betas has been removed.
+Trickster 1.0's customizable Path Configurations capability allows for unlimited paths to be defined and managed, including header manipulation; this subsumes the functionality of these configurations.

 #### api_path

 The `api_path` configuration parameter in 0.1.x that defaulted to `/api/v1/` has been removed.
 Trickster 1.0's customizable Path Configurations capability allows for unlimited paths to be defined and managed; this subsumes the functionality of the `api_path`.